On This Page:

 This page explains how students gain access to a course in Moodle.

-Once the instructor for a class requests a Moodle course, students who are enrolled in the class in SPIRE will automatically be added to the roster in Moodle.
+Once the instructor for a class requests a Moodle course, students who are registered in the class in SPIRE will automatically be added to the roster in Moodle.
 Moodle course rosters are updated automatically each hour with enrollment data from SPIRE.

 Note: There may be up to a 1 hour delay between when a student registers for a course in SPIRE and when that student appears in the Moodle roster.